 Serving 4 people this hearty, family-sized vegetable stew can be ready on the table in just 40 mins.
 A portion of this delicious stew works out at only 172 calories per serving.
-Serve this stew with mashed potato, homemade dumplings or bread for soaking up the delicious flavoured stock.
+Serve this stew with mashed potato, homemade dumplings or warm, buttered bread for soaking up the delicious flavoured stock.
 This recipe is great for a Monday night as it uses up leftover veg from your Sunday roast dinner.
 Store leftovers in an airtight container in the fridge for up to 2 days.
-You can blitz this stew in a food processor for soup the next day for lunch.
+You can blitz this stew in a food processor and turn it into a soup the next day for lunch.

 - 1 tbsp olive oil